kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Unless otherwise indicated, the procedures and encoding are the same.
 Future versions of moq-transfork will be independent.

+## No Datagrams
+The usage of datagrams in MoqTransport creates strange behavior when dealing with multiple subscribers at different latency targets.

+For example, if audio is transmitted via datagrams, thrn

 # Object Model
 The MoqTransfork object model consists of:
 - Broadcast